by Ken Bakely

 On average, the acceptance speeches were better than they have been recently.
 They were shorter and more to the point, without an exhaustive list of names.
 The current social climate ensured that at least a few of the winners’ remarks were political in nature, although no one was overly preachy.
 There’s definitely a way to get this show within its allotted three-hour timeslot, but it will take some precious sacrifice on the part of a creative team that, no matter who is brought in or kicked out, seems to not want to make the requisite cuts.

 Yet in all the glitz, glamour, and gaffes, let’s reflect for a moment on the significance of Moonlight’s win.
-It’s a subtle, restrained film about the life of a gay, working-class African-American.
+It’s a subtle, restrained film about the life of a gay black man.
 It told us a story that many movies don’t want to tell.
-It was produced with many known actors and crew members, but created outside of the Hollywood machine.
+It was produced with some known actors and crew members, but created wholly outside of the Hollywood machine.
 Sure, it’s just a movie, and as Kimmel said, this was just an awards show, but in a time when the verbose, the excessive, and the overt threaten to overpower the basic, fundamental elements at the core of creativity and art, a simple human story won the biggest prize in the film industry.
 Regardless of how it ended up winning, that’s pretty cool.

 My prediction score this year was 15/24, or 63%, below average for me.
 You can see what I projected would win in this post over at filmpulse.net.